fpgmaas/deptry/README.md

 ---

+_deptry_ is a command line tool to check for issues with dependencies in a poetry managed Python project.
+It checks for three types of issues:

+- Obsolete dependencies: Dependencies which are added to your project's dependencies, but which are not used within the codebase.
+- Transitive dependencies: Packages from which code is imported, but the package (A) itself is not in your projects dependencies.
+Instead, another package (B) is in your list of dependencies, which depends on (A).
+Package (A) should be added to your project's list of dependencies.
+- Missing dependencies: Modules that are imported within your project, but no corresponding package is found in the environment.

-_deptry_ is a command line tool to check for unused dependencies in a poetry managed Python project.
-It does so by scanning the imported modules within all Python files in a directory and it's subdirectories, and comparing those to the dependencies listed in `pyproject.toml`.
+_deptry_ detects these issue by scanning the imported modules within all Python files in a directory and it's subdirectories, and comparing those to the dependencies listed in _pyproject.toml_.

 ---